peterramsing/personal-site/_posts/2016-07-15-htmls-background-color.md

   }
 </style>

-Here's a little tip if you're working on a site who's header and footer are the same color.
+Here's a little tip if you're working on a site whose header and footer are the same color.

 *click on the gifs to play, click again to stop*